DEMON-NEUROHACK/Challenge-1-London-Team-B-Genome-Wide-Association-Lovers-/README.md

 ### Project Summary

-For a summary of our completed code and pipeline please refer to the [Summary.Rmd](https://github.com/DEMON-NEUROHACK/Challenge-1-London-Team-B-Genome-Wide-Association-Lovers-/blob/main/Summary.Rmd) file.
+For a summary of our completed code and pipeline please refer to our [Github Page](https://demon-neurohack.github.io/Challenge-1-London-Team-B-Genome-Wide-Association-Lovers-/Summary.html).
+For a regular R Markdown version of our pipeline for users to run please refer to the [Summary.Rmd](https://github.com/DEMON-NEUROHACK/Challenge-1-London-Team-B-Genome-Wide-Association-Lovers-/blob/main/Summary.Rmd) file.

 ### Formal Pipeline in Progress